 innovative products.
 The enormous spectrum of applications can be found in

-markets ranging from Paper industry to Household products.
+markets ranging from Paper industry to Home Care Products.
 Microencapsulated

 actives can be dosed sparingly improving both profitability and sustainability

 of many products.
 Examples how microencapsulation adds functionality to active

 components are given below.

 In addition to the use of microcapsules in the

 paper industry, innovative marketing concepts rely on microencapsulated

 fragrances in scented coatings for targeted customer acquisition.